mozilla/awsboxen/README.rst

 These are the things that don't work yet, in roughly the order I plan to attempt working on them:

-  * Freezing boxen produced by awsbox.
+  * Labelling frozen boxen with details of the code, and avoiding re-building any if they're already present.
   * Refering to frozen boxen in the CloudFormation template.
   * Controllable logging/verbosity so that you can get feedback during the execution of various commands.